PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - I can help you find new videogames to play.

 # How to work with me
 - In meetings I default to listening, rather than speaking.
-Its rare for me to interupt, so you may need to ask me for my thoughts if you want them.
+Its rare for me to interrupt, so you may need to ask me for my thoughts if you want them.
 - I fidget constantly, often without realising it.
 If it bothers you then please let me know.
 - I'll sometimes repeat things back to you ('_It sounds like..._') to make sure I understand.
 If I'm wrong, I need you to tell me.
 - I'm truly uncomfortable with public praise or attention.
 A private thanks is better than a spotlight.